🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 of reading

 In the world of gardening, there are tools, and there are works of art.
-The Japanese watering can belongs to the latter category.
+The Japanese Watering Can belongs to the latter category.

 1. The History of the Negishi Family